fbpx

 Career opportunities

-Each year, Australian feature films, television and other screen media are testament to the impact of the AFTRS screenwriting program.
-Notable screenwriting alumni include Tony McNamara, BAFTA winner and Academy Award nominee for The Favourite (2018) and Golden Globe nominee for The Great (2020); Jacquelin Perske (Love My Way, 2004-2007; Seven Types of Ambiguity, 2017; The Cry, 2017); Julie Kalceff, Emmy, Rose d’Or, GLAAD, and MGFF My Queer Carrer winner for First Day (2020-2022) and LA, NY, Melbourne and Vancouver Web Fest winner for Starting From Now (2014-2016); and Jane Campion, winner of an Academy Award for Best Original Screenplay for The Piano (1993) and nominee for Best Adapted Screenplay for The Power of the Dog (2021).
+Each year, Master of Arts Screen: Screenwriting alumni help shape a number Australian feature films, television and other screen media are testament to the impact of the AFTRS screenwriting program.
+Notable screenwriting alumni include Tony McNamara, BAFTA winner and Academy Award nominee for The Favourite (2018) and Golden Globe nominee for The Great (2020); Jacquelin Perske (Love My Way, 2004-2007; Seven Types of Ambiguity, 2017; The Cry, 2017); Julie Kalceff, Emmy, Rose d’Or, GLAAD, and MGFF My Queer Career winner for First Day (2020-2022) and LA, NY, Melbourne and Vancouver Web Fest winner for Starting From Now (2014-2016); and Tony Ayres, AWG nominee for The Home Song Stories (2007) and SPA Award winner for Stateless (2020).

 Meet your Lecturers